 Deposit none Financingpost payment and 0% loan available Refund / Guarantee 2-5000 EUR If you or us can not find a job for you.
 (Depending on the campus you go to)

-Minimum Skill Level english skills Placement Test Yes Interview Yes
+Minimum Skill Level Intermediate level of English Placement Test Yes Interview Yes

 In PersonPart Time16 Hours/week52 Weeks